 Badminton Horse Trials is one of the toughest and most exciting equestrian events – the pinnacle of the world’s 3-Day-Event calendar.
 As the name suggests horses and riders complete the competition over 3 days, each day consisting of a different discipline or phase.
 Horses and riders must first complete a dressage test on day 1 or 2 (the dressage is spread over two days in order to be able to accommodate all the entries), demonstrating Obedience, Discipline, Accuracy and Elegance.
 On day 3 they need to prove their fitness, athleticism and stamina by tackling a 4 mile cross country course jumping solid man-made and natural obstacles within a set time.
 Finally, on day 4, the competitors must complete a course of show jumps designed to test their agility and accuracy, again within a given time, to demonstrate soundness and the ability to recover.

 International horse trials are given a star grading according to their level of difficulty.
 The higher the grade the more complex and physically demanding each phase becomes.
 Stars are awarded to indicate the Event’s Grade.
 Badminton is a 5 Star Event, the highest grade and one of only 6 such events in the world.
 Badminton is the oldest (1949) and is generally regarded as the most prestigious event.

-Both riders and horses must qualify by completing other similar grade events in order to compete at Badminton.
+Both riders and horses must qualify by completing several lower grade events in order to compete at Badminton.
 Qualification can take several years to achieve.

 Phase One: Dressage (Friday & Saturday 2023)